“Documenting my academic writing workflow and how to improve it”, or, “How I learned to stop worrying and love text files”.

 Other examples of online notebooks

 I publish notes online using Pelican.
 I see plain text files; you see fancy online HTML.
 The HTML is automatically served by github pages, which is fast and free.
 The citations are handled through Zotero.
 This is a work in progress.
-This workflow is OK, but I’m experimenting with some alternate preview tools such as marked, and restview.
+This workflow is OK, but I’m experimenting.

-But for now I mostly edit the text using Atom, and just GO.
+For now I mostly edit the text using VS Code, and just GO.
 The process looks like this:

 On software choice